Hachi1/quicklook/README.md

 or you can download the repository as a zip archive from [download](https://bitbucket.org/radekhofman/quicklook/downloads) page.

 The software is still under development.
 The future development should be user-driven so do not hesitate to raise your questions, suggestions or report issues and bugs using [issues reporting system](https://bitbucket.org/radekhofman/quicklook/issues?status=new&status=open).
+Registration to Bitbucket is not needed, just click **+ Create issue** in the top right corner of the page.

 ## Licence ##